 \subsection{Enhanced Difference Module}

 How to extract the difference information between two temporal images effectively is one of the main challenges of the CD task.
-A common approach for extracting the difference is to directly subtract the two feature maps and take the absolute value, which corresponds to the Manhattan distance.
-However, since this approach computes pixel-wise differences with equal weighting across all pixels, trivial differences caused by irrelevant factors are preserved alongside meaningful change information and passed to the decoder.
+A common approach for extracting the difference is to directly subtract the two feature maps and take the absolute value.
+However, since this approach computes pixel-wise differences with equal weights across all pixels, differences caused by irrelevant factors are preserved alongside meaningful change information and passed to the decoder.
 This makes it difficult for the decoder to accurately identify critical differences, leading to a decrease in accuracy.
-Moreover, additional computational resources and parameters may be required to effectively distinguish between relevant and irrelevant information.
-To address this issue, we propose the Enhanced Difference Module(EDM), which dynamically assigns weights to the pixel-wise differences.
-This enables the model to filter out irrelevant difference and enhance the identification of critical change information.
+To address this issue, we propose the Enhanced Difference Module (EDM), which dynamically assigns weights to the pixel-wise differences.
+This enables the model to filter out irrelevant differences and enhance the identification of critical change information.

-The detailed architecture of the EDM is illustrated on the right side of Fig \ref{model}.
-For a given stage $EDM_i$, the inputs are the corresponding temporal feature maps $f_{1\_i}$ and $f_{2\_i}$.
-Since the magnitude of pixel-wise differences should take into account local contextual information, we first apply a depthwise separable convolution to enhance local feature aggregation.
+The detailed architecture of the EDM is illustrated in Fig. \ref{model}(b).
+For a given stage $EDM_i$, the inputs are the corresponding feature maps $f_{1\_i}$ and $f_{2\_i}$.
+Since the magnitude of pixel-wise differences should take local contextual information into account, we first apply a depthwise separable convolution to enhance local feature aggregation.
 This is followed by a Squeeze-and-Excitation block and a $1\times1$ convolution layer, which are used to perform dynamic channel-wise weighting and adjust the number of output channels accordingly.